Which Markets Your Practice Better? Paid vs. Unpaid Social Media Posts

 Unpaid posts (also called “organic posts”) are posts that your business can make on social media without paying any money at all.
 In other words, these are the normal posts that any free social media account can make.
 Paid posts, on the other hand, are posts that you’ve paid to be promoted or specially targeted in some way.

-Both types of posts play a different marketing role, so it can be difficult to choose which one to prioritize in your private practice’s social media strategy.
+Both types of posts play a different role in marketing, so it can be difficult to choose which one to prioritize in your private practice’s social media strategy.
 So let’s break it down.
-Which type of social media post will market your practice better: paid or unpaid?
+Which type of media will market your practice better: paid or unpaid social media?

 And it’s what all of your potential clients are doing to you.
 That’s why it’s so critical to have an excellent website and a social media presence that communicates your brand and resonates with your ideal client.